Marvin Kirchhöfer: GP3 Series

 In 2014, Kirchhöfer debuted in GP3 Series with ART Grand Prix.
 In his first season, he finished third in the standings with one win.
 He remained with the team for 2015, again finishing third place, and accumulated six wins and fifteen podiums over his time in the series.

 GP2 Series

 In March 2016, it was announced Kirchhöfer would graduate to GP2 with Carlin.

 McLaren factory driver

+Kirchhöfer en route to victory at the 2026 6 Hours of Spa.

 In 2023, Kirchhöfer embarked on a full-season campaign in the GT World Challenge Europe Endurance Cup, joining Danish drivers Benjamin Goethe and Nicolai Kjærgaard in Garage 59's Pro class entry.

 Goodwood Festival of Speed

 In July 2023, the McLaren Solus GT made its dynamic debut at the 30th Goodwood Festival of Speed.
 During the timed shootout, Kirchhöfer set the fastest time in the Solus GT, finishing the hillclimb in 45.34 seconds.
 This made him the first German driver to win the shootout since Nick Heidfeld in 1999.